Photos Courtesy of Rob Christy

 Florida Camp for Children & Youth with Diabetes, Inc. – Summer camp aid to Type 1 diabetic children.

-Girl Scouts of Gulf Coast Florida – Hands-on STEAM workshops,
+Girl Scouts of Gulf Coast Florida – New flagpole, two basketball hoops, volleyball net.

 Good Samaritan Pharmacy & Health Services, Inc. – Prescription medications for chronic/acute care.

-Habitat for Humanity South Sarasota County – Computer equipment.
+Habitat for Humanity South Sarasota County – Windows for Habitat home.

 Instride Therapy – Full-year scholarship for hippotherapy.